husonlab/splitstree6/doc/user-manual.md

 rooting*.
 The latter requires that some taxa have been selected; these are treated as the outgroup.

-In addition, there are buttons for rotating, flipping, zooming and for setting the _scale ratio_ to a specific value to ensure that different networks are drawn to the same scale.
+In addition, there are buttons for rotating, flipping, zooming, and for setting the _scale ratio_ to a specific value to ensure that different networks are drawn to the same scale.
 The rotate buttons act differently depending on whether edges in the network